-PROJECTS OF THE EVERYDAY simultaneously seeds, develops and presents artist-led projects in a model responsive to local ideas and situations and includes a series of walks, films, installations, community and artist forums, talks and workshops.
+PROJECTS OF THE EVERYDAY simultaneously seeds, develops and presents artist-led projects in a model responsive to local ideas and situations and includes a series of walks, films, installations, music events, community and artist forums, talks and workshops.

 Major project outcomes are the final creative development of site-specific community based initiatives and champion OSCA’s interest to develop new forms of presentation that are then open to sector sharing and discussion.

 Creek Lore by Laura Wills was a weekend of guided walks along First Creek involving the community to discusses public and private land ownership and share their ideas and experiences of the creek.
+MAY 2017

 Monumental Appeal by Ben Leslie involves the greater community of Port Adelaide in the development of a set of public sculptures that traverse the line between participatory public monument, placemaking and playground equipment.
 An accompanying series of Port Adelaide community workshops will address the use of recycled materials in their creation.
+In development.